 Join Adrian Alphonso and Jenna Vandal for a fascinating and invigorating trip through the history of this place we call home.

 Our site is undergoing some changes.
 You should be able to find what you are looking for, but things will look a little weird for a few a bit.

 There’s more than one way to choose your own adventure and get the trails’ eye view of Winnipeg.
 Check out all these cool maps!

 Detailed Winnipeg Trail Maps

 Over 30 detailed trail maps have been created in a joint effort by the Winnipeg Trails Association and the Prairie Pathfinders.
-The detailed trail maps are located on the right sidebar of this web page.
 Each map is a two page overview that can be viewed online or printed on a home printer on letter sized paper.
 These maps offer a unique detailed insight to each trail highlighting:

 City of Winnipeg Cycling Map

 The City of Winnipeg’s cycling map is published annually and is developed through a partnership with Bike Winnipeg, Winnipeg Trails Association, Manitoba Cycling Association, Climate Change Connection, Green Action Centre, Physical Activity Coalition of Manitoba and Winnipeg in motion.
 They are available in public libraries, bicycle retailers, hotels and other tourist hotspots.

 In 2013, Winnipeg Trails partnered with Green Action Centre‘s Active and Safe Routes to School program, dozens of local community groups and Neighbourhoods Alive! to help create the first small-scale neighbourhood walking and cycling map for the communities of Fort Richmond and University Heights.
 Check it out.
 There is even a Mandarin version.